LeakyAbstractions/blog/quotes/_posts/2011-02-06-stay-away-from-the-drugs.md

   author: Alexander Viro
 ---

-In the same world where Vomit-Making System is elegant, SGI "designs" are and NT is The Wave Of Future™.
-Pardon me, but I'll stay in our universe and away from the drugs of such power.
+In the same world where Vomit-Making System is elegant, SGI «designs» are and NT is The Wave Of Future™.
+Pardon me, but I’ll stay in our universe and away from the drugs of such power.